Da'Vine Joy Randolph

 Da'Vine Joy Randolph (/deɪˈvaɪn/; born May 21, 1986) is an American actress.
-She was named one of 100 most influential people in the world by Time in 2024.
+She has earned various accolades including an Academy Award, British Academy Film Award and Golden Globe Award, alongside nominations for a Tony Award and a Primetime Emmy Award.
+In 2024, she was named one of 100 most influential people in the world by Time.

 Randolph gained recognition for her portrayal of psychic Oda Mae Brown in the Broadway production of Ghost (2012), for which she received a nomination for the Tony Award for Best Featured Actress in a Musical.
 Randolph went on to appear in the films The Angriest Man in Brooklyn (2014) and Office Christmas Party (2016) before receiving praise for her roles in Dolemite Is My Name (2019) and The United States vs. Billie Holiday (2020).
 Her performance as a grieving mother in The Holdovers (2023) earned her several awards, including the Academy Award for Best Supporting Actress.

 Randolph's television credits include Selfie (2014), This Is Us (2016), People of Earth (2016–17), Empire (2017–18), High Fidelity (2020), and The Idol (2023).
 In 2024, Randolph earned a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series, for her appearances on the Hulu mystery series Only Murders in the Building (2021–present).

 Early life and education

 Da'Vine Joy Randolph was born on May 21, 1986, in Philadelphia, Pennsylvania.
-Her first name is pronounced as "Day Vine Joy" with two names and has no middle name.
-It took her parents seven years to have children and they said that she was a divine joy.
+Her first name is pronounced "Day Vine Joy"; she has no middle name.
+It took her parents seven years to have children.
+When Da'Vine was born, they said she was a "divine joy".

 Randolph grew up in the Mount Airy neighborhood of Philadelphia.
 As a youth, she attended Interlochen Arts Camp, studying theatre.
-She went to Temple University to focus on classical vocal performance and opera, but in her junior year, she switched concentrations to musical theatre.
-After graduating from Temple in 2008, she went to the Yale School of Drama.
+She went to Temple University to focus on classical vocal performance and opera, but switched to musical theatre in her junior year.
+After graduating from Temple in 2008, she attended the Yale School of Drama.
 She graduated from Yale in 2011 with her master's degree.
-She is an alumna of the British American Drama Academy (BADA) after spending a summer studying Shakespeare at the University of Oxford.
+Randolph became an alumna of the British American Drama Academy (BADA) after spending a summer studying Shakespeare at the University of Oxford.